vanzll/vanzll.github.io/_pages/about.md

 <!-- Dark mode is handled globally in layout/head; local button/styles removed -->

 Zhenglin Wan (万政霖) received his B.Sc from [The Chinese University of Hong Kong](https://www.cuhk.edu.hk/english/index.html) on 2025 Fall.
 He is currently a research staff in [Nanyang Technological University](https://www.ntu.edu.sg/), advised by [Prof. Bo An](https://personal.ntu.edu.sg/boan/), and also an incoming CS Ph.D student in [School of Computing (SoC)](https://www.comp.nus.edu.sg/), [National University of Singapore (NUS)](https://nus.edu.sg/).
-Previously, he was an intern researcher at [Centre for Frontier AI Research (CFAR)](https://www.a-star.edu.sg/cfar), [A*STAR](https://www.a-star.edu.sg/) at Singapore, advised by [Prof. Ivor Tsang](https://www.a-star.edu.sg/cfar/about-cfar/management/prof-ivor-tsang) and collaborated with [Prof. Ong Yew Soon](https://www3.ntu.edu.sg/home/asysong/home.html).
+Previously, he was an intern researcher at [Centre for Frontier AI Research (CFAR)](https://www.a-star.edu.sg/cfar), [IHPC](https://www.a-star.edu.sg/ihpc/), [A*STAR](https://www.a-star.edu.sg/) at Singapore, working with [Prof. Ivor Tsang](https://www.a-star.edu.sg/cfar/about-cfar/management/prof-ivor-tsang) and collaborated with [Prof. Ong Yew Soon](https://www3.ntu.edu.sg/home/asysong/home.html).
 Besides, he also closely worked with [Prof. Pingfu Chao](https://scst.suda.edu.cn/10/47/c11250a528455/page.htm) and [Dr. Jun Song](https://scholars.hkbu.edu.hk/en/persons/JUNSONG) both academically and industrially.

 I am a RL (Reinforcement Learning) believer.
 Previously I mainly study improving RL or inverse RL from algorithmic side: such as improving the policy diversity (like [EBC](https://arxiv.org/abs/2410.06151)) and policy expressiveness (like [FM-IRL](https://arxiv.org/abs/2510.09222)).
 Recently, I am focusing on Agentic RL: RL to empower LLM agents with long-horizon human-like reasoning, planning and decision-making skills.

 ---
 I am grateful to received help and guidance for my career from so many people—such as Flint, David, Ivor, Bo, Xingrui, and many others.
 I also understand many talented students may not have the opportunities to reach their full potential.
 So, if you are an undergrad or master student and believe I could offer advice, information, or opportunities that might help with your career, feel free to reach out to me by email.
-Meanwhile, I am also a student mentor in [CFAR](https://www.a-star.edu.sg/cfar), [A*STAR](https://www.a-star.edu.sg/), Singapore.
+Meanwhile, I am also a student mentor in [CFAR](https://www.a-star.edu.sg/cfar), [IHPC](https://www.a-star.edu.sg/ihpc/), [A*STAR](https://www.a-star.edu.sg/) at Singapore.
 If you are interested in visiting or intern opportunities, you are welcomed to drop me an email for a chat.

 <style>
 .mentees-list {